dylandhall/lmstudio-webpage-summarizer/README.md

 # Note

+# Do not use this!

+I wrote a much better one from scratch, find it here: https://github.com/dylandhall/llm-plugin

+Check releases for a pre-built extension.

 ## Updates to this fork

 Original readme below - this project has now been very heavily modified.
 It supports: